 Older People subgroup coordinator: Sue Lister

-We currently have a social group Ageing Without Children click here to find out more details about the group.
+We currently share/liaise with a social group Ageing Without Children click here to find out more details about the group.

 We offer training called Free to be Me to care staff and in the workplace.
 Click here to find out more details about the training.

 How to live and love with dignity and respect until we die, free of prejudice and stigma, as equal partners, equal participants and equal contributors to all groups and cultures in our society.

 We have developed the Free to be Me training aimed at people working in care homes and this has been furthered developed for Free to be Me in the workplace and we run a self-support group for people ageing without children.